 ADJUSTMENT: A smooth operating chain drive should have a slight sag on the idler side of the chain.
 New chains should be installed under slight tension as they will elongate a small amount due to seating of pins and bushings during the first few days of operation.
 Excessive chain tension or loose chain will cause shortened life of bearings, chain, and sprocket.
-Chain should be kept in good condition by proper lubrication (dry film lubricant Dow 321) and occasional cleaning.
-Soaking chain in container of 10 weight oil will provide for internal lubrication of pins and bushings.
-However, excess oil must be drained and wiped away as excessive lubrication will cause insulation accumulation on chain.
+The chain should be kept in good condition by proper lubrication (dry film lubricant Dow 321) and occasional cleaning.
+Soaking the chain in a container of 10 weight oil will provide for internal lubrication of pins and bushings.
+However, excess oil must be drained and wiped away as excessive lubrication will cause insulation accumulation on the chain.
 Worn out chain should be replaced.
-When chain is replaced, worn sprockets should also be replaced, preventing further damage to new chain.
+When the chain is replaced, worn sprockets should also be replaced, preventing further damage to the new chain.